samdevmeshach/weather_app/README.md

 ### 3. If the city is correct the weather data will be displayed in current panel

-### 4. If the city is wrong, worng city error message will be displayed at center
+### 4. If the city is wrong, wrong city error message will be displayed at center

 ### 5. Click on the Minus button located on top-right corner to edit current panel